-Grenfell Campus, Memorial University of NewfoundlandDivision of Division of Social Science (Business Program)Per-Course Appointment
+Grenfell Campus, Memorial University of NewfoundlandDivision of Social SciencePer-Course Appointment

 Subject to budgetary restrictions and sufficient enrolments, appointments will be made on a course by course basis and will not entail any obligation to conduct research or to perform any administrative service for Memorial University.
 Appointments will be made in accordance with the provisions in the MUN-LUMUN Collective Agreement.
-Course design and evaluation methods for all courses will be in accordance with the Business program regulations and the Memorial University Calendar.
+Course design and evaluation methods for all courses will be in accordance with the Environmental Studies program regulations and the Memorial University Calendar.

 Location: Grenfell Campus

 To apply for this position: Please submit a letter of application, curriculum vitae and the names of referees, electronically or in writing to:

-Dr. Sandra Wright,
+Dr. Sandra Wright, Head

-Division of Social Science Grenfell Campus
+Division of Social Science

-Tel: (709) 639-2543
+Tel: (709) 639-2543 Fax: (709) 639-8125

 Memorial University of Newfoundland

 Salary: As per the MUN-LUMUN Collective Agreement

-Closing Date: Friday, March 28, 2014
+Closing Date: Tuesday, March 31, 2015

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.